PerrySelensol/PerrySelensol.github.io/docs/models/model_part/full1.md

 ### Return Value

-Returns a *vector* which are the scale factors of the part in its local X, Y and Z axis, and are defaulted to `vec(1,1,1)`.
+Returns a *vector3* which are the scale factors of the part in its local X, Y and Z axis, and are defaulted to `vec(1,1,1)`.

 ### Examples